kerrydc/beam-javascript/sdks/typescript/README.md

-  * Function and object serialization: we currently only support "loopback" mode; to be able to run on a remote, distributed manner we need to finish up the work in picking closures and DoFn objects.
+  * Function and object serialization: we currently only support "loopback" mode; to be able to run on a remote, distributed manner we need to finish up the work in serializing closures and DoFn objects.
 Some investigation has been started here, but all existing libraries have non-trivial drawbacks.

   * Finish the work in building a full SDK container image that starts